sgdataguru/uhnw/docs/project-plan/pan-india-tech-proposal.md

 ## Engagement Model Recommendation: Time & Material (T&M)

-Given the **complex, exploratory nature** of integrating a real-time signal engine with legacy banking systems—and the dependencies on third-party data stability—we strongly recommend a **Time & Material (T&M) Engagement Model**.
+Given the **complex, exploratory nature** of integrating a real-time signal engine with legacy systems—and the dependencies on third-party data stability—we strongly recommend a **Time & Material (T&M) Engagement Model**.

 ### Why T&M for this Initiative?